Spectral gaps for a Metropolis-Hastings algorithm in infinite dimensions: Main results

 Considering only the acceptance of the proposal gives rise to

 In particular, for any set $B$ such that $\mu(B)\leq\frac{1}{2}$, it follows that

 and also that

-The last result allows us to make scaling results like those in \citet{BRS09} rigorous.
-Similarly, just supposing that the Metropolis-Hastings algorithm accepts all proposals gives rise to the following bound
+The last result allows us to make scaling results like those in \citet{mcmcLocalScaling} rigorous.
+Similarly, just supposing that the Metropolis--Hastings algorithm accepts all proposals gives rise to the following bound:

-We summarise these observations in the subsequent proposition. \begin{prop} Let $\mathcal{P}$ be a Metropolis-Hastings transition kernel for a target measure $\mu$ with proposal kernel $Q(x,dy)$ and acceptance probability $\alpha(x,y)$.
+We summarise these observations in the subsequent proposition. \begin{prop} Let $\mathcal{P}$ be a Metropolis--Hastings transition kernel for a target measure $\mu$ with proposal kernel $Q(x,dy)$ and acceptance probability $\alpha(x,y)$.
 The $L_{\mu}^{2}$-spectral gap can be bounded by

 and

 \end{prop}